ViktorC/C-ATTL3/README.md

 # CppNN
-A simple convolutional neural network library written in C++.
+A simple neural network library written in C++.